What happened that day?

 Crawford Somerset's Littledene: a New Zealand rural community (1938) was a groundbreaking sociological study of a typical New Zealand small town - Oxford in North Canterbury.
 According to commentator Brian Easton, the book 'combines the wry insights of a sociologist and the lyric observations of a poet'.

 Hugh Crawford Dixon Somerset and his wife, Gwendolen, were outstanding figures in New Zealand adult education.
-In 1920-21 Crawford (as he was known) and Gwen Alley, then both students at Christchurch Training College, attended the first Workers' Educational Association (WEA) summer school at Oxford, where they heard lectures on drama by James Shelley and on economics by J.B.
+In 1920-1 Crawford (as he was known) and Gwen Alley, then both students at Christchurch Training College, attended the first Workers' Educational Association (WEA) summer school at Oxford, which included lectures on drama by James Shelley and economics by J.B.
 Condliffe.
 Gwen came from an intellectual and literary family: one brother, Rewi, achieved fame for his educational work in China, while another, Geoffrey, became New Zealand's first national librarian.

 Littledene provides a fascinating insight into the geography, economy and social life of small-town New Zealand.
 At least until the mid-1920s, the branch railway was Oxford's ‘chief line of communication' with the outside world.
-The farmer's regular ‘trip to town' was not only important, but also offered opportunities for social interaction:
+The farmer's regular ‘trip to town' also offered opportunities for social interaction:

 The whole journey of 40 miles [to Christchurch], with all the many stops on the way, took a full three hours.
 But few ever found it tedious.
 The train was as much a meeting place as a means of conveyance - a kind of club on wheels.
 Everyone knew everyone else, and so a trip to town had the excitement of a dozen neighbourly visits in one.
 The silence of people who work in the isolation of farming was broken in talk and one arrived in town briefed and relaxed with the latest gossip.
 As one farmer remarked in recalling times past, ‘the train was a good place for an occasional loaf and a yarn'.